1978 WHA playoffs: (3) Houston Aeros vs. (4) Quebec Nordiques

 The two teams had gone 5–5–1 against each other in the regular season.

 Both teams traded victories at the Summit, with Ted Taylor giving Houston the win in Game 1 and Marc Tardif giving Quebec the victory on the only shot taken in overtime in Game 2 (as it turned out, this was the last WHA playoff game to finish in overtime).
 Houston won Game 5 in what ended up as the last WHA game played in Houston, Texas, with Scott Campbell providing the first goal of a three-goal third period to help the Aeros pull away.

-In Game 6, four defensemen scored goals in a rout that saw Réal Cloutier tie Larry Lund's postseason record for goals with four in Game 6 (a record which lasted one year) that saw Houston's goaltender pulled after it was 3-0.
+In Game 6, four defensemen scored goals in a rout that saw Real Cloutier tie Larry Lund's postseason record for goals with four in Game 6 (a record which lasted one year) that saw Houston's goaltender pulled after it was 3–0.
 Quebec eliminated Houston in the last game played by the Aeros prior to the team folding.